icv852/poker-client/README.md

 # Big 2

-This is a online Big 2 app written in React.js.
+This is a online Big 2 app with React.js front-end and Node.js back-end.

 When 4 clients have entered the same room, the game will start automatically.